 The Victorian Heritage Celebrations have been held in Oamaru for over 30 years in November and are a highlight not only for the city but also all of the wonderful people who make the journey to attend it.

-If you’ve heard of the Heritage Celebrations but haven’t yet made the trip to attend then I definitely recommend experiencing them at least once in your life.
+If you’ve heard of the Heritage Celebrations (it’s also sometimes referred to as the Oamaru Victorian Festival, Oamaru Heritage Festival, or Oamaru Victorian Celebrations) but haven’t yet made the trip to attend then I definitely recommend experiencing them at least once in your life.
 There are several free to attend events and others that are ticketed.

 Here are a few of the core events that make up the Victorian Heritage Celebrations in Oamaru:

 Held in the beautiful Oamaru Public Gardens (unless the weather is (hardly ever) terrible), the garden party is a brilliant chance to gather by the rotunda and enjoy the company of friends and acquaintances, play a game of croquet, drink tea and nibble on sandwiches, scones, and a piece of cake.